Sustainable Christmas

 Eat Less Meat

-You can be traditional and avoid loading up on meat for every meal.
-Try adding a few more veggies and a little less meat to your casseroles or switching a few meals to veggie alternatives: a veg lasagne instead of beef, a nut roast one day instead of yet more roast meat.
+You can be traditional and avoid loading up on meat for every meal to aid your efforts in having more sustainable Christmas food.
+Try adding a few more veggies and a little less meat to your casseroles or switching a few meals to veggie alternatives: a Roasted Vegetable Lasagne instead of beef, a Nut Loaf one day instead of yet more roast meat.
 By opting for a vegetarian Christmas dinner or even some vegan Christmas food, you can help your bank balance, your waistline and the planet.

 Leftovers